whataboutpets/minimal-mistakes/_posts/cats/2017-05-21-tips-for-reducing-cat-litter-allergies.md

 When your kitty uses the catbox, litter material will inevitably end up on paws and fur as cats instinctively try to cover their feces.
 Wiping or washing your cat will help keep potential allergens on your feline's fur to a minimum.

-Frequent baths wash away cat litter allergens on the coat and skin.
+**Frequent baths wash away cat litter allergens** on the coat and skin.
 Make sure to use a cat-friendly shampoo with no scent, and no additives.
 Look for one that does not dry out your cat's skin.

 <img src="{{ site.url }}/assets/images/posts/other/clean.jpg" alt="clean" class="align-right">

 As bathing is typically very stressful for a cat we recommend that you first apply a flower essence blend to reduce your cat's anxiety.
 If your cat flips out just let go as a frightened, distressed cat will shred or bite you to get free.

-For felines who prefer not to be rinsed in the tub, cat wipes are a good alternative.
+For felines who prefer not to be rinsed in the tub, **cat wipes are a good alternative**.
 They might actually be more effective as they can be used on a daily basis and are less stressful for your cat.
 Wipe from back of the ears to tail, carefully avoiding eyes.

 Note that **washing also applies to your own hands** whenever they have been in contact with the cat litter.
 Either directly or via your cat's fur.